Employee recognition for remote workers: Why you’re probably not doing it enough

 A fifth of remote workers aren’t getting the recognition they deserve

-Data from the Office of National Statistics shows that, last year, remote workers completed an average of six hours of unpaid overtime per week, compared to just 3.6 hours for those that never worked from home.
+Data from the Office of National Statistics shows that, in 2020, remote workers completed an average of six hours of unpaid overtime per week, compared to just 3.6 hours for those that never worked from home.

 Remote workers were also nearly 40% less likely to get a bonus than those who hadn’t worked from home over a seven-year period.
 ONS found staff who mostly worked from home were less than half as likely to be promoted as all other colleagues over a five-year period.

 An apparent silver lining is that, on average, remote workers were paid 20% more than other colleagues.
 But it’s important to remember that, prior to the pandemic, a lot of businesses offered remote work to staff who had been there for a certain amount of time as a loyalty incentive and sign of trust.
 This means that remote positions have typically been more accessible to senior, more highly paid staff than ground-level employees.